-The data is generated off-policy---according to some behavior $b$ rather than from $\pi_g$.
+The data could also be generated off-policy---according to some behavior $b$ rather than from $\pi_g$.
 We can either use importance sampling or we can learn the action-value variants of these models to avoid importance sampling.
-We describe both options here, but in our experiments using the action-value variant since it avoids importance sampling and the need to have the distribution over actions under behavior $b$.
+We describe both options here.